Dance On Film ~ Secundaria

 About Dance On Film

 This Dance On Film series is presented by Bud Werner Memorial Library, Perry-Mansfield and Steamboat Dance Theatre.
 Perry-Mansfield celebrates its 101st anniversary as the oldest continuously operating arts camp in the United States this year.
-Steamboat Dance Theatre is a community dance organization presented its 43nd annual concert Feb.
+Steamboat Dance Theatre is a community dance organization presents its 43nd annual concert Feb.
 26-28, 2015, in addition to year-round dance scholarships and education programs in Yampa Valley schools and throughout the community.
 This collaborative and educational dance film series features free screenings of the hottest new dance documentaries along with the finest classic dance films from a variety of genres filmed throughout the ages.